jharrisqub16/JavaVendingMachineSimulation/README.md

 # JavaVendingMachineSimulation
 A Vending Machine simulation created within Java, allowing the manipulation of items to be added / purchased / removed from the machine through the set modes of Customer and Administrator.
 This project was made for an Object Orientated Program with the intention of the program being made for a Customer.

-*Note: This project was made for a final piece in Object Orientated Programming (Stage 1 of studies), however the code and structure was completely personal work.
+*Note: This project was made for a final piece in Object Orientated Programming (Stage 1 of studies), however the code and structure was completely personal work (no direction given).

 # Vending Mode: